 Zhang Jiao (died 184 CE) was a leader of the Yellow Turban rebellion (huangjin qiyi 黃巾起義)in the last decades of the Eastern Han period 東漢 (25-220 CE) and the founder of the Daoist tradition of the Taiping School (Taiping dao 太平道).
 He hailed from Julu 巨鹿 (modern Pingxiang 平鄉, Hebei).
 According to legend, the Daoist master Yu Ji 于吉 handed him over the scripture Taiping qingling shu 太平清領書 (better known as Taipingjing 太平經) that gave him the impetus to found his own school.

 Zhang Jiao soon attracted numerous followers to whom he promised not only religious salvation, but also a better empire on earth.
-He called himself Daxian liangshi 大賢良師 "Great wise and excellent teacher" and instructed his followers in the teachings of Huang-Lao thought 黄老, a state philosophy flourishing during the Former Han period 前漢 (206 BCE-8 CE), as well as the belief in the power of Yin and Yang 陰陽 and the Five Processes 五行.
+He called himself Daxian liangshi 大賢良師 "Great wise and excellent teacher" and instructed his followers in the teachings of Huang-Lao thought 黄老, a state philosophy flourishing during the Former Han period 前漢 (206 BCE-8 CE), as well as the belief in the power of Yin and Yang 陰陽 and the Five Agents 五行.
 Following popular belief, he also made use of talismans (fulu 符籙) and charms (zhouyu 咒語) to protect his followers, and admonished them to keep to austerity and simplicity.

 Like many early Daoists masters, Zhang Jiao was mainly a healer who cured diseases not with the use of medicine, but by charms, incantations and exorcism, and had his patients confessed their sins and promised repentence.
 His method was very simple.
 The talismans were burnt and the ash consumed with water.
 If the ill person felt better, it was thought that he or she had found the right way, or Dao.